-STEP 1: Are you an eligible offender?
+STEP 1: Do you qualify as an eligible offender for expungement?

 If you have two or more convictions arise from the same incident, the multiple convictions can be treated like one conviction.

-STEP 2: Ineligible offenses?
+Step 3: Ineligible offenses?

-Ineligible offenses include:
+Ineligible offenses cannot be expunged.
+They include:

 - Any 1st 2nd or 3rd degree felony;